The Pacific Fur Company was an American fur trade company that operated from 1810 to 1813 in the Pacific Northwest,

-Pacific Fur Company (1810-1813) – Founded in June, 1810 by John Jacob Astor, half of the stock was held by the American Fur Company, owned exclusively by Astor.
+Founded in June 1810 by John Jacob Astor, half of the stock was held by the American Fur Company, owned exclusively by Astor.
 The other half was owned by working partners.
 A year after its founding, the company established Fort Astoria in Oregon.
-Astor planned the post to grow into a permanent settlement, with plans to develop a large trade ring that included New York, the Pacific Coast, Russian Alaska, Hawaii and China.
-The furs collected in the northwest and Alaska, would be shipped to China and exchanged for porcelain, silk and other cloth, and spices that would be brought back, via Hawaii to New York.
+Astor planned the post to grow into a permanent settlement, with plans to develop a large trade ring that included New York, the Pacific Coast, Russian Alaska, Hawaii, and China.
+The furs collected in the northwest and Alaska would be shipped to China and exchanged for porcelain, silk, and other cloth, and spices that would be brought back, via Hawaii to New York.

-The first sea expedition on the Tonquin left New York in September, 1810, stopped at Hawaii where a number of Native Hawaiian laborers were picked up, and arrived at the Columbia River in April, 1811, where Fort Astoria was established.
-The ship then sailed up the Pacific Coast to trade, but were taken over by the Tlaoquiaht tribe of Clayoquot Sound, Vancouver Island.
+The first sea expedition on the Tonquin left New York in September 1810, stopped at Hawaii where a number of Native Hawaiian laborers were picked up, and arrived at the Columbia River in April 1811, where Fort Astoria was established.
+The ship then sailed up the Pacific Coast to trade but was taken over by the Tlaoquiaht tribe of Clayoquot Sound, Vancouver Island.
 The warriors killed 61 men before the ship was blown up by a surviving crew member.

 About the same time the first sea expedition started, Astor also mounted an overland expedition in 1810-12.
 Called the Astor Expedition, it was led by Wilson Price Hunt and was the first overland expedition from St. Louis, Missouri to the mouth of the Columbia River after the Corps of Discovery, led by Lewis and Clark.